WICG/view-transitions/explainer.md

 For the outgoing state, the following is captured for each part:

 - An image of the element, including ink overflow if any.
 The browser may crop this to make efficient use of memory, and that cropping should be biased towards the viewport.
+This image also excludes painting of any descendants with a page-transition-tag, as if they have `visibility: hidden`.
 - The layout dimensions.
 - A CSS transform that would place element from the layout viewport origin to its current quad.
 - An [`object-view-box`](https://drafts.csswg.org/css-images-4/#propdef-object-view-box) that coincides with the element's border box.